-Overheating triggers smartphones to stop charging till the temperature decreases, leaving it inadequately charged over shorter time intervals.
-In the long term, heat will degrade your battery and lead you to replace it, wasting time and money in the process.
+Overheating triggers smartphones to stop charging until the temperature decreases, leaving them inadequately charged over shorter intervals.
+In the long term, heat will degrade your battery and lead you to replace it, wasting time and money.

 Reducing the heat produced in wireless charging will improve your battery’s health and let you have no problem leaving your phone on a wireless charger overnight as the battery will remain at a comfortable temperature.
-If you are always irked by your wireless charger overheating frequently, then we’ve got some handy tips that can help you resolve the issue.
+If you are always irked by your wireless charger overheating frequently, we’ve got some handy tips to help you resolve the issue.

 Why does my Wireless Charger Overheat?

-Wireless chargers make use of tightly coiled copper wires to produce a magnetic field.
+Wireless chargers use tightly coiled copper wires to produce a magnetic field.
 In a process known as induction, this magnetic field generates a current in a similarly coiled copper wire in a smartphone or accessory that will charge the corresponding device’s battery.
-The process is not 100% efficient and will generate a lot of heat as the current flows.
+The process is not 100% efficient and will generate much heat as the current flows.

-Although inefficiency produces a lot of heat, it’s also possible for the magnetic field to come in the vicinity of a metal object and create eddy currents, generating a lot of heat and even preventing the device from charging wirelessly.
-That is why most smartphones that charge wirelessly come equipped with a glass back to minimize heat and current loss.
+Although inefficiency produces a lot of heat, it’s also possible for the magnetic field to come in the vicinity of a metal object and generate eddy currents, generating a lot of heat that can even prevent the device from charging wirelessly.
+That is why most wireless smartphones come equipped with a glass back to minimize heat and current loss.

 Tips on Preventing your Wireless Charger from Overheating

-If you happen to have heating problems with either your smartphone or accessory, we suggest you consult these potential fixes.
-We have browsed through several guidelines from manufacturers like Samsung on wireless chargers overheating and listed the best fixes below:
+If you have heating problems with your smartphone or accessory, we suggest you consult these potential fixes.
+We’ve browsed through several guidelines from manufacturers like Samsung on wireless chargers overheating and listed the best fixes below:

 - Check for any obstruction

 Make sure that the smartphone or accessory lies flat against the surface of the charging pad.
-Ensure that nothing is present between the phone and charger.
+Ensure that nothing is present between the phone and the charger.
 Any magnetic case, smartphone mount, or metallic object will significantly increase heating and reduce the charging performance.
-You also run the risk of damaging items like credit cards and RFID tags frequently kept in smartphone cases, so remove them before charging.
+You also risk damaging items like credit cards and RFID tags frequently kept in smartphone cases, so remove them before charging.

 - Align the charging coils